 Section 504 Needs Assessment: Describe the needs of public housing tenants and applicants on the waiting list for accessible units:

-Mobility is the greatest challenge.
 Ramps are needed for motorized wheelchairs.

-One bedroom on first floor apartments are needed for those who are unable to climb stairs.
+One bedroom, first floor apartments are needed for those who are unable to climb stairs.

 Most immediate needs of residents of Public Housing and Housing Choice voucher holders